island-is/island.is/apps/system-e2e/README.md

 - Hotel permit with food, but no alcohol
 - Hotel permit with food and alcohol
 - Bar with only alcohol
-- Home accommodation (AirBnB style), no food, no alcohol
+- Home accommodation (Airbnb style), no food, no alcohol

 ## 🧰 Using fixtures